-Costs and unit estimation 2017/2018 value Notes A. Wages/salary £32,563 per year Based on the mean full-time equivalent basic salary for Agenda for Change ban 6 of the 2017/2018 staff earning estimates.
-2 See NHS terms and conditions of service handbook for information on payment for unsocial hours and shift work See section V for further information on salaries.
-B. Salary oncosts £8,050 per year Employer's national insurance contribution is included, plus 14.38 per cent of salary for employer's contribution to superannuation.
-C. Qualifications £8,687 per year Qualification costs have been calculated using the method described in Netten et al. (1998).
-4 Current cost information has been provided by the Department of Health and Health Education England (HEE).
-5 It has been assumed that this health worker requires the same qualifications as a staff nurse/ward manager.
-D. Overheads Taken from NHS foundation trusts accounts: consolidated (FTC) files 2014/2015.6 Management, administration and estates staff £9,828 per year Management and other non-care staff costs were 24.2 per cent of direct care salary costs and included administration and estates staff.
-Non-staff £17,504 per year Non-staff costs were 43.1 per cent of direct care salary costs.
+Costs and unit estimation 2018/2019 value Notes A. Wages/salary £33,411 per year Based on the mean full-time equivalent basic salary for Agenda for Change band 6 of the 2018/2019 staff earning estimates.
+2 See NHS terms and conditions of service handbook for information on payment for unsocial hours and shift work.
+3 See Section V for further information on salaries.
+B. Salary oncosts £8,253 per year Employer's national insurance contribution is included, plus 14.38 per cent of salary for employer's contribution to superannuation.
+C. Qualifications £8,744 per year Qualification costs have been calculated using the method described in Netten et al. (1998).
+4).
+Current cost information has been gathered from various sources (see Schema 18).
+It has been assumed that this health worker requires the same qualifications as a staff nurse/ward manager.
+D. Overheads Taken from NHS foundation trusts accounts: consolidated (FTC) files 2014/2015.5 Management, administration and estates staff £10,083 per year Management and other non-care staff costs were 24.2 per cent of direct care salary costs and included administration and estates staff.
+Non-staff £17,957 per year Non-staff costs were 43.1 per cent of direct care salary costs.
 They include costs to the provider for drugs, office, travel/transport, publishing, training courses and conferences, supplies and services (clinical and general), utilities such as water as well as gas and electricity.
-E. Capital overheads £3,462 per year Based on the new-build and land requirements of NHS facilities, but adjusted to reflect shared office space for administration, and recreational and changing facilities. ^{7,8} Treatment space has not been included.
-Working time 41.7 weeks per year 37.5 hours per week Unit costs are based on 1,565 hours per year: 225 working days minus sickness absence and training/study days as reported for all NHS staff groups.
-9 Ratio of direct to indirect No current information available.
-See previous editions of this volume for time on: sources of information. clinic contacts Length of contact Unit costs available 2017/20 118 (costs including qu alifications given in brackets) £45 (£51) per hour of clinic c onsultation.
+E. Capital overheads £3,482 per year Based on the new-build and land requirements of NHS facilities, but adjusted to reflect shared office space for administration, and recreational and changing facilities. ^{6,7} Treatment space has not been included.
+Working time 41.9 weeks per year 37.5 hours per week Unit costs are based on 1,573 hours per year: 225 working days minus sickness absence and training/study days as reported for all NHS staff groups.
+8 Ratio of direct to indirect Drawn from a study by Marsden & colleagues (2019) where it was reported that time on: every hour of face-to-face time required 28 minutes of non face-to-face time.
+9 Face-to-face contact 1:0.47 Length of contact Unit costs available 2018/20 19 (costs including qu alifications given in brackets) £47 (£52) per hour. £69 (£76 6) per hour with qualifi cations.

-1 Baker, S., & Lloyd, C.(2012) A national study of acute care Alcohol Health Workers, Alcohol Research UK. http://alcoholresearchuk.org/downloads/finalReports/FinalReport_0115.pdf.
+1 Baker, S., & Lloyd, C. (2012) A national study of acute care Alcohol Health Workers, Alcohol Research UK. http://alcoholresearchuk.org/downloads/finalReports/FinalReport 0115.pdf.